Paternity Testing

 What is paternity testing?

-Why is paternity testing done?
+How is paternity testing typically done?

-What samples are needed for paternity testing?
+What types of DNA samples can be used for paternity testing?

-Can paternity testing be done before birth?
+Can paternity testing be performed before a child is born?

 How long does it usually take to get paternity test results?